 a) The Management Committee will be responsible for supplying Official forms to all Clubs affiliated to the League at the date of the preceding A.G.M.
 These forms will be distributed at the A.G.M. and should be returned to the Fixture Secretary by 1st August following the A.G.M.

 b) All applications for registration of teams and players within such team shall be made on the Official form.
 The Committee may decline to accept affiliation of any club, the registration of any team or the registration of any player without stating a reason.
 Only bona fide members of a club are eligible for registration for that club.
-The registration of an individual player, for a particular club, shall be received by the Fixture Secretary at least THREE clear days before the player’s first game for that particular club.
+The registration of an individual player, for a particular club and team, shall be received by the Fixture Secretary at least 72 hours before the player’s first game for that particular club.
+A player will not be considered as Registered until the Fixture Secretary has been provided with the players name and TTE Membership Number.
 A Certificate of posting or date of an e-mail shall be considered the date of the receipt of the registration.

 c) Clubs must register a minimum of 3 players for each team entered together with a sufficient number of additional players to ensure that each fixture can be fulfilled.

 d) The Management Committee shall have the right to debar a player of known ability from becoming registered to play in a particular team or teams within his or her club.

 e) All Players registered or transferred after 31st August must be made in writing.
 Players can be registered or transferred after this date and can be approved by the fixture secretary pending final approval by the management committee.
 Registration shall lapse on 31st May of each year.